moonbeam-foundation/moonbeam/pallets/randomness/README.md

 ### Asynchronous Backing

 This solution is **safe** even after the asynchronous backing is supported as the pseudo-random is not dependant on which relay block the parachain block is referencing.
-A collator being able to choose the relay block on top of which it builds the parachain block will not influence the pseudo-random word
+A collator being able to choose the relay block on top of which it builds the parachain block will not influence the pseudo-random word.